kristeri/Webshop-API/README.md

 # Webshop-API

-Basic CRUD REST API for React Webshop.
+Basic REST API for React Webshop using Node.js, Express and PostgreSQL.

 Install dependencies with: